neverbot/json-xls-converter/README.md

 await fs.writeFile('data.xlsx', xls, 'binary');
 ```

-Or use as express middleware.
-It adds a convenience xls method to the response object to immediately output an excel as download.
+Or use as an express middleware.
+It adds a convenience xls method to the response object to immediately output an excel file as a download.

 ```javascript
 const jsonArr = [{